Solar canopy in school parking lot

 Choose 100% renewable energy sources through the Green Worcester ElectriCITY Municipal Aggregation Program

-Explore Mass Save rebates and incentives for residential renewable energy
+Explore rebates and incentives for making your home more energy efficient

 Use Mass Save energy saving tips to reduce costs, waste, and emissions